 This work is licensed under a Creative Commons Attribution License.

 Readers may “Share-copy and redistribute the material in any medium or format” and “Adapt-remix, transform, and build upon the material”.
 The readers must give appropriate credit to the source of the material and indicate if changes were made to the material.
 Readers may not use the material for commercial purpose.
 The readers may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-Article Processing Charges: NONE
+Article Processing Fee: NONE

 If an author has no funds to pay such charges, he may request for full or partial waiver off of publication fees.
 We do not want charges to prevent the publication of worthy work.

 Copies can be ordered on payment of PKR 2500 per copy.